dahuget/repodanes/school-code/README.md

-### Various data structure and aglorithm solutions for UVic CSC courses
+### Data structure and aglorithm solutions for UVic CSC courses

-Examples show object-oriented programming experience in Java, C, and Python
+code examples show object-oriented programming experience in Java, C, and Python